jobbrIO/docs/dev/extend.md

 You might wan't to validate the configuration that is passed to your Component before the component is actually activated.
 This can be done by registering Validators for a given configuration type.

-The interface `IConfugurationValidator` from `Jobbr.ComponentModel.Registration`.
+The interface `IConfigurationValidator` from `Jobbr.ComponentModel.Registration`.

 ```c#
 public interface IConfigurationValidator